knowledge-summary/programming-book-summary/designing-machine-learning-systems.md

 How do we adapt our models to data distribution shifts?
 The answer is by continually updating our ML models.

 ## Continual learning
 Continual learning is largely an infrastructural problem.
+It is about setting up infrastructure in a way that allows data scientist or ML engineer to update the model whenever it is needed, and deployed it quickly.

 Very few companies update their models with every incoming samples in production, due to the following reason
 - If your model is neural network, learning with every incoming samples makes it susceptible to catastrophic forgetting.
 Catastrophic forgetting refers to the tendency of a neural network to completely and abruptly forget previously learned information upon learning new information
 - It makes training more expensive, as most hardware backends today were designed for batch processing

-Companies that employ continual learning in production update their models in micro-batches (e.g. update after every 512 or 1024 examples)The updated shouldn't be deployed until it's evaluated.
+Companies that employ continual learning in production update their models in micro-batches (e.g. update after every 512 or 1024 examples).
+The updated shouldn't be deployed until it's evaluated.

 Instead, you create a replica of the existing model and update this replica on new data, and only replace the existing model with the updated replica if the updated replica proves to be better.
 The existing model is called the champion model, and the updated replica, the challenger.
 In reality, a company might have multiple challenges at the same time, and handling the failed challengers is a lot more sophisticated than simply discarding it.